MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Future work

+I'm planning to:
+- Support Windows
+- Support ARM
+- Output debug symbols again, so that grug files can be stepped through with a debugger again

-I'm planning to support Windows and ARM in the future, but for the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)
+For the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)